kredati/cin430f19/covenant.md

 * Strive to ensure our contributions to seminar are motivated, offering reasons for what we say when it seems appropriate, or when asked to do so.
 * Disagree in ways that are constructive, and as motivated as the rest of our speaking.
 * Treat differences in knowledge and understanding with respect and gentleness.
+* Treat differences in structural relations to power (race, sexuality, gender, ability, migration, &c.) with respect, gentleness, and humility.

 ### Genuine questioning
-The principle of genuine questioning affirms that, for research to matter—to its authors, to its readers—it must be motivated by questions that are sincerely posed.
+The principle of genuine questioning affirms that, for intellectual work to matter—to its authors, to its readers—it must be motivated by questions that are sincerely posed.
 We agree to:
 * Continually motivate seminar discussion through the asking of questions and substantial inquiry.
 * Ask questions that are genuine, especially when they seem stupid, or are inarticulate.
 * Avoid speaking in ways that are devised to demonstrate expertise or virtuosity.

 ### Rigorous inquiry
-The principle of rigorous inquiry holds that genuine curiosity is not in itself sufficient to good research; such curiosity must become disciplined.
+The principle of rigorous inquiry holds that genuine curiosity is not in itself sufficient to good work; such curiosity must become disciplined.
 It is through practices of rigorous—but always generous—inquiry that we learn such discipline.
 We agree to:
 * Ground our discussion in the practice of close reading, staying close to the texts (primary & secondary) at hand.
 * Keep our contributions to the seminar as focused as possible on the problems and questions that arise from such close reading.
 * Share disagreements and difficulties when they arise.